git-moss/ProjectConverter/README.md

 * Folder structure
 * Track type - midi and audio, aux if it has receives
+* Active state - Reaper has no active state for tracks, instead the track controls are set to locked and all plugins of the track are set to offline.
 * Number of audio channels
 * Volume
 * Panorama